 This flash, a middle of the line Nikon model, allows more fancy shooting.

-When you bounce your flash, the light literally bounced off the ceiling and is diffused giving you natural looking artificial light.
+When you bounce your flash, the light bounces off the ceiling and is diffused giving you natural looking artificial light.

 Snap Shots: Tips from a (former) pro

 A pop-up flash is good enough for most situations and it will always have power if your camera does too.